How to paint wood furniture black successfully

 The finished wood cabinet

 I like that the texture of the wood grain is still visible, particularly on the doors.
-It adds to the character and you can tell that it’s not just MDF.
+The best thing is that it adds to the character and you can tell that it’s not just MDF.
 You can see the texture even better in the photo with the new handle, above.

 I’m also really happy with the handles.
 As they’re smaller, they’re a bit more delicate and allow for the focus to be elsewhere on the cabinet.

-The cabinet could hold books or even bottles and glasses.
-The update makes it more of a statement piece.
+The old furniture could hold books or even bottles and glasses.
+The modern look makes it more of a statement piece.

 I couldn’t resist including this photo.
 My dog, Puzzle, was missing out on fuss when taking photos, so came to claim a spot on the rug.